 We are: Sociably Limited, a company registered in England and Wales, Company Registration number 11153358 whose Registered Office is at 90 Mill Lane, London, United Kingdom, NW6 1NL

-Who do I contact about personal data or change my mind about how you can use it?
+Who do I contact about personal data or to change my mind about how you can use it?

 Our data protection representative is Dominic Popple who you can email at firstname.lastname@example.org if you need any help or information about this policy or about how we collect and use personal data.
-You can also write to us if you prefer – see Who are you? above

 What personal data and information do you collect?